A 13 week storytelling training to meet the challenges of the 21st Century.

 Students will not be expected to stay at Emerson College during the holiday period, however, there will be a homework project to complete during this time.

-Roi Gal-Or and Karmit Even-Zur plus a wonderful team of Guest Teachers.
+Roi Gal-Or and Karmit Even-Zur plus a wonderful team of Guest Teachers (final line up TBC!).

 Emerson College is a friendly, informal Community and welcomes people of different ages and backgrounds from all over the world.
 By booking accommodation at Emerson College you become part of the Emerson Community and will be invited to contribute to tasks which make Emerson pleasant and welcoming for everyone that stays there.
 Typical tasks are keeping your room and house clean, helping in the kitchen and also being mindful of others and the environment.